Enderman8843/PayUAi2Extension/README.md

 # PayU Extension

-PayU Extension is a Appinventor Plugin for dealing with Payment Via Paytm.
+PayU Extension is a Appinventor Distro Plugin/Extension for dealing with Payment Via PayU.

 ## Installation